- Hashimoto's thyroiditis definition and facts

-- Symptoms of Hashimoto's thyroiditis are those of hypothyroidism and include
+- Symptoms of Hashimoto's thyroiditis are the same as hypothyroidism, and include

 - Hashimoto's thyroiditis is diagnosed by blood tests that measure thyroid gland function and blood tests that look for antibodies against proteins found in the thyroid gland.

-- The treatment for Hashimoto's thyroiditis is oral administration of thyroid hormones to maintain normal levels.
+- Treatment options for Hashimoto's thyroiditis are oral thyroid hormones to maintain normal thyroid hormone levels.

-- Hashimoto's thyroiditis is an autoimmune condition and cannot be prevented.
+- Since Hashimoto's thyroiditis is an autoimmune disorder it cannot be prevented.

 - The prognosis for someone with Hashimoto's thyroiditis is excellent with proper treatment.